kory33/obsidian-vault--research-notes--optimized-reasoning-with-guarded-logic/README.md

 # `"Optimized Reasoning with Guarded Logic"`

-This is the personal vault of Ryosuke Kondo summarising random and organized notes concerning my fourth year research `"Optimized Reasoning with Guarded Logic"`.
+This is the personal vault of Ryosuke Kondo filled with both random and organized notes concerning my fourth year research `"Optimized Reasoning with Guarded Logic"`.

 ## About the Project